 1. Make Communication a Priority after a Company Downsizing

 It is critical to address your team immediately after a layoff occurs.
 If you don’t provide details, employees will make assumptions of their own.
 Be honest about the situation and the company’s rationale for the layoff.
-Share facts to help everyone comprehend what has happened.
-And be prepared for a wide range of responses.
+Next, share facts to help everyone comprehend what has happened.
+Lastly, expect a wide range of responses.
 Emotions and reactions will vary from person to person.

 Uncertainty will grow if people’s fears and concerns are not addressed.
 You will likely notice a drop in productivity, hushed conversations behind closed doors, and also a spike in the use of sick or PTO time.
 This breakdown in communication can cause your team to lose focus and trust after a company downsizing.